• Skip to primary navigation

 Acne Medication and Applying Sunscreen

-Dr. Patel advises patients taking these medications to wear a broad-spectrum sunscreen daily (if you are going to be outside at all), and if you are concerned about sunscreen causing additional breakouts, choose one that’s labeled oil-free and non-comedogenic or non-acnegenic.
+Dr. Patel advises patients taking these medications to wear broad-spectrum sunscreen daily (if they are going to be outside at all).
+If they are concerned about sunscreen causing additional breakouts, choose one that’s labeled oil-free and non-comedogenic or non-acnegenic.

 When applying sunscreen, be generous!
-When sunscreen is applied too thinly or not evenly it is not as effective.
+It is not as effective when applied too thinly or not evenly.
 Additionally, always read your sunscreen’s instructions to ensure proper use.

 Dr Patel states, “You should reapply every 2 hours, or every 40 minutes when swimming or sweating excessively.
 Especially on the face, ensure you tap it in instead of spreading it.”